sleep-written/audit-var/README.md

 Options:
 - `items` _(required)_: `BaseType<T>`;
-    > With this option you can specify the structure of every item stored in the array, using the same options described in the past types described. __You can declare nested arrays, or object arrays too.__
+    > With this option you can specify the structure of every item stored in the array, using the same options described in the past types described. __You can declare nested arrays, object arrays, or nested dictionaries too.__
 - `min` _(optional)_: `number`;
     > If the incoming array has a length __lower__ than the value setted, the `Auditor` instance will throws an `WrongLengthError` instance.
 - `max` _(optional)_: `number`;